wolfmanjm/kivy-smoothie-host/README.md

 It will run on Windows if you install Python 3.5.2 (or newer), and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html

-NOTE it has been briefly tested on python versions >= 3.8 with Kivy 2.0 and appears to work under XWindows, it has not been tested on an RPI touch screen though.
+NOTE it has been briefly tested on python versions >= 3.8 with Kivy 2.0 and appears to work under XWindows, it has not been tested on a RPI touch screen though.

 The minimum usable resolution is 800x480.